top of page

 Photography by Rosaline Shahnavaz, Design by Émilie Chen

-Directed by Milli Bhatia (Seven Methods of Killing Kylie Jenner) and starring Ifram Shamji, Ayesha Darker, Zainab Hasan, Scott Karim and Saroja-Lily Ratnavel
+Directed by Milli Bhatia (Seven Methods of Killing Kylie Jenner) and starring Irfan Shamji, Ayesha Darker, Zainab Hasan, Scott Karim and Saroja-Lily Ratnavel

 ★★★★★ “The story seamlessly yokes the personal to the political ” The Telegraph